yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/kernel/kernel.md

 ### pty

 **pty** (pseudo-tty), a pair of slave (pts) and master (ptmx) provides  an  interface that behaves exactly like a classical terminal (tty).

+### `l3mdev`

+The L3 Master Device (`l3mdev` for short) idea evolved from the initial Virtual Routing and Forwarding (VRF) implementation for the Linux networking stack.
+The concept was created to generalize the changes made to the core IPv4 and IPv6 code into an API that can be leveraged by devices that operate at layer 3 (L3).